defl/directshow_metadata_injector_filter/README.md

 # [DirectShow Metadata Injector Filter](https://github.com/defl/directshow_metadata_injector_filter)

-This is a DirectShow filter that can inject metadata related to high dynamic range (HDR) and wide color gamut (WCG) the graph so it can be used by capable renderers like [madVR](http://madvr.com/).
+This is a DirectShow filter that can inject metadata related to high dynamic range (HDR) and wide color gamut (WCG) the graph so it video can be correctly shown by capable renderers like [madVR](http://madvr.com/).

-It is usable for sources which do not properly relay this information like consumer video capture cards such as the [AVerMedia Live Gamer 4K - GC573](https://www.avermedia.com/us/product-detail/GC573) who technically do HDR data but refuse to forward the correct HDR metadata through their DirectShow source filters.
+It is usable for sources which do not properly relay this information, like consumer video capture cards such as the [AVerMedia Live Gamer 4K - GC573](https://www.avermedia.com/us/product-detail/GC573), which technically do HDR data but refuse to forward the correct HDR metadata through their DirectShow source filters.
 This leads to downstream renderers making a mess of the picture as they don't know how to interpret it.

 Example [before](images/without.png) and [after](images/with.png) screenshots probably speak for themselves.

-This filter has a big bother called [VideoProcessor](http://www.videoprocessor.org/) (code at [defl/videoprocessor](https://github.com/defl/videoprocessor)) which is a Windows application that the capture, metadata generation and rendering into one application for total ease of use, full control and highest possible quality.
+This filter has a big bother called [VideoProcessor](http://www.videoprocessor.org/) (code at [defl/videoprocessor](https://github.com/defl/videoprocessor)) which is a Windows application that integrates capture, metadata generation and rendering into one application for total ease of use, full control and highest possible quality.

 # Features